Whether you eat 15 minutes or several hours after waking, the quality of food you choose to eat for breakfast is important. Why?

 Most of us are too pressed for time in the morning to concoct anything elaborate in the kitchen.
 So, here are ideas for quick-fix, whole food breakfasts, with something to please all dietary tastes and preferences (without a trace of added sugar).

 Old mate avocado

-Enjoy avocado on a slice of good quality wholegrain sourdough or sweet potato toast (trust us – it’s a thing) with a squeeze of lemon, a little salt and pepper and a sprinkle of pumpkin seeds.
+Enjoy avocado on a slice of seed and nut loaf, good quality wholegrain sourdough, or sweet potato toast (trust us – it’s a thing) with a squeeze of lemon, a little salt and pepper and a sprinkle of pumpkin seeds.